casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 On the Casper platform, developers may write smart contracts in any language that compiles to Wasm binaries.
 In this tutorial, we will focus specifically on writing a smart contract in the Rust language.
 The Rust compiler will compile the contract code into Wasm binary.
 After that, we will send the Wasm binary to a node on a Casper Network through the use of a `put_deploy`.
 When the node executes the Wasm, it is added to [global state](./glossary/G/#global-state), and [gossips](./design/p2p/#communications-gossiping) that deploy to other nodes.
 Finally, all nodes within a network will repeat this process.

 A ContractPackage is created through the `new_contract` or `new_locked_contract` methods.
 Through these methods, the Casper execution engine creates the new contract package automatically and assigns a [`ContractPackageHash`](/dapp-dev-guide/understanding-hash-types#hash-and-key-explanations).
-The new contract is added to this contract package with a `ContractHash` key.
+The new contract is added to this contract package with a [`ContractHash`](https://docs.rs/casper-types/latest/casper_types/contracts/struct.ContractHash.html) key.
 The execution engine stores the new contract within the contract package, alongside any previously installed versions of the contract, if applicable.

 The contract contains required metadata and is primarily identified by its hash known as the contract hash.
+The [`contractHash`](https://docs.rs/casper-types/latest/casper_types/contracts/struct.ContractHash.html) identifies a specific [version of a contract](https://docs.rs/casper-types/latest/casper_types/contracts/type.ContractVersion.html) and the `contractPackageHash` serves as a more stable identifier for the most recent version.

 ## Writing a Basic Smart Contract